Absolventa/emarsys-rb/README.md

 * Emarsys uses internal IDs as field identifiers.
 E.g. 'email' is mapped to the value 3.
 This Gem tries to work around this by letting you specify a field mapping constant.
 * certain methods require the specification of a key-field, e.g. the email (internally a 3 again).
-Keep that in mind while wokring with the API.
-* Return values differ from method to method, due to the way the Emarsys API is implemented.
+* Return values differ from method to method due to the way the Emarsys API is implemented.
 Thus, a Hash as a return value or an Array of Hashes was choosen as the global return object.
 Basically it is a parsed JSON response.
-* Please refer to the Emarsys API documentation for detailed information on Parameters or Return Values.
+* Please refer to the Emarsys API documentation for detailed information on parameters or return values.
 They can be quite confusing.
-* Keep in mind that no contact can be deleted via the API.

 ## Configuration and Setup
 ### Authentication